360 Degrees of Mental Health

 Impact on home and family

 Precisely where and who one considers “home” and “family” varies widely.
 At the heart of both is a comforting place to land, decompress and bond with those dearest to you - all aspects that can boost your mental health but just as easily suffer when anxiety, depression or other mental health disorders come into play.
-At home, common responsibilities and chores like doing the dishes or laundry, caring for children, checking the mail, balancing a chequebook or preparing meals may become overwhelming or difficult to complete when facing a mental health disorder.
-This can create unwanted dysfunction such as, incomplete tasks, resentments, broken relationships or induce feelings such as inadequacy, sadness or hopelessness.
+At home, common responsibilities and chores like doing the dishes or laundry, caring for children, checking the mail, balancing a cheque book or preparing meals may become overwhelming or difficult to complete when facing a mental health disorder.
+These responsibilities have become especially overwhelming during the COVID-19 pandemic as many now face challenges with disruptions to our regular routines.
+New complications and considerations have arisen, including the management of a remote workspace, or the safety protocols applied when physically present at work during the pandemic.
+There are a large number of employees who now have expanded roles within the home, like assuming the role of educational provider or caregiver, these added stressors can become extremely daunting, leading to unwanted dysfunction such as, the inability to complete tasks, resentments, broken relationships or experiencing feelings such as inadequacy, sadness or hopelessness.

 Approximately 11 million Canadians aged 15 and older report having a family member with a mental health disorder.
 Over one-third of them feel their time, energy, emotions, finances or daily activities have been affected by their family member(s)disorder.(2)